Vanuatu’s Incredible Blue Lagoons, not one but three!

 The Riri Blue Hole is located much closer to Luganville, approximately 23km, or a 30-minute drive.
 The entrance to the Riri Blue Hole is on the left-hand side of the road and not so well signposted.

 There are actually two ways to enter the Riri Blue Hole; walk or outrigger canoe.
 I definitely suggest taking the canoe in for the extra small fee.
-(Entry 500 vatu and outrigger canoe 500 vatu).
+The entry fee is 500 Vatu and the outrigger canoe is an additional 500 Vatu, total 1000 Vatu (USD 9).
 If you don’t get to experience an outrigger canoe anywhere else in Vanuatu, then this is your place to do so.

 Your guide, a local ni-Van, will paddle both in and out of the blue hole, and wait while you enjoy the serenity there.